microsoft/vscode-docs/docs/python/python-tutorial.md

    ![Conda environment Python version selection](images/environments/conda_environment_python_versions.png)

-   After selecting the desired interpreter or Python version, a notification will show the progress of the environment creation and the environment folder will appear in your workspace.
+   After selecting the desired interpreter, a notification will show the progress of the environment creation and the environment folder will appear in your workspace.

    ![Create environment status notification](images/environments/create_environment_prompt_status.png)